-Specific rules for consumer reviews and publishing consumer complaints were introduced into Turkish law by amendments made to the Advertising Regulation effective as of March 2022.
+Specific rules for consumer reviews and publishing consumer complaints were introduced into Turkish law by amendments to the Advertising Regulation effective as of March 2022.

-This amendment set the fundamental principles regarding consumer reviews.
+The amendments establish fundamental principles regarding consumer reviews.
 Some of them are as follows:

-- Consumer reviews may be published by only those who have actually purchased the relevant product or service.
+- Consumer reviews may be published by only those who have purchased the relevant product or service.

 - Consumers should be informed of the principles for publishing consumer reviews either directly on the relevant webpage where the reviews are published or through a pop-up link that directs the consumers to a more detailed information page.